 By air – Fly to Lisbon Portela Airport which is approximately one hour and 15 minutes drive north to Peniche (97 km’s).
 Alternatively you can fly to Francisco Sa Carneiro Airport in Porto with is 2 and a half hours north of Peniche.

 By coach: Rede-Expressos offers 11 coaches a day leaving from Lisbon’s Sete Rios bus terminal.
 It’s 8.50 euros one way and takes 90 minutes.

 There are loads of surf camps, lodges, guest houses, apartments and hostels in Peniche to choose from.
 Head to the map below to find the best deals in town.

 The MEO Pro takes place on March 3 – 13, 2022.

 Joe Turpel is a Sportscaster from Hawaii and commentator for the World Surf League (WSL).
 Rad Season Founder Oli Russell-Cowan chats to him about his favorite spots on tour, the World Surf League in 2020 and the new WCT format for 2021.

 Plan ahead: Book your perfect trip with our Portugal travel guide and destination information.
 Does Portugal require a visa?
 Check the visa requirements before you get caught up during your travel.

-Stay safe: Even the best-laid plans can head south. battleface can help you stay safe in dangerous or hostile situations as well as that epic road trip or catching a few waves.
+Stay safe: Even the best-laid plans can head south.
+SafetyWing travel medical insurance can help you stay safe and cover you in unlikely situations as well as that epic road trip or on your next adventure.
 How to stay safe during MEO Pro Portugal 2022?
 If you’re not covered for your trip yet, get your quote here.